ITensor/website/docs/book/index.md

 like @@T_{ijk}@@ ).

 ITensors are "intelligent tensors" because they "know" what indices they have.
-This is possible since each Index carries extra information beyond its size.
+This is possible since an Index carries extra information beyond its size.

 The simplest way to construct an Index is to give its name and size:

     auto i = Index("index i",3);

-Upon creation, an Index gets "stamped" with a hidden id number that allows copies of this Index to recognize each other:
+Upon creation, an Index gets "stamped" with a hidden id number that allows copies of the Index to recognize each other.

+Two indices match if they are copies of the same original index (and have the same "prime level"; more on this below):

     auto j = i;  //make a copy of i
     Print(j==i); //prints: j==i = true

-Note that neither the name nor size are used to compare indices, only their internal id number (and prime level&mdash;see next section).
+Note that neither the name nor size are used to compare indices, only their internal id number (and prime level; see next section).
 So creating an Index with the same name and size as another Index does not make them compare equal!

 To access the size of an Index, use its `.m()` method